dgroomes/stackoverflow-look-back/README.md

 The source code is laid in a directory structure that groups code by the execution context that the code runs in:

-* `src/chrome-extension/`
-    * The code in this directory gets loaded into the extension environment (background workers, popups, etc) or the Content Script environment (an isolated JavaScript environment with access to the web page DOM)
 * `src/web/`
     * The code in this directory will all be loaded on the web page.
-All of the files in this directory are explicitly allowed to be loaded into the web page by the `web_accessible_resources` property in the manifest.
+This directory might be more accurately named as `web-page/`.
+* `src/extension/`
+    * The directories in this directory are for web extensions.
+It breaks down into these sub-directories:
+        * `common/`
+            * The code in this directory gets loaded into the extension environment (background workers, popups, etc) or the Content Script environment (an isolated JavaScript environment with access to the web page DOM)
+        * `manifest-v3/`
+            * Code that supports a Manifest V3 web extension.
+        * `manifest-v2/`
+            * NOT YET IMPLEMENTED

 Note: after trial and error, I've found it difficult or confusing to define common code that gets used in both the Chrome extension layer and the web page.
 So, I'm purposely designing the code base to not have any shared common code.